List of state highways in Louisiana (900–949): Louisiana Highway 944

 The route initially heads west from LA 1 as paved two-lane highway through an area known as Palo Alto.
 It turns north onto the unpaved Palo Alto Road then northwest onto a second unpaved road to its terminus at LA 943 near McCall.

+The route was transferred to local control in 2025 as part of La DOTD's Road Transfer Program.

 Louisiana Highway 945

 Louisiana Highway 945 (LA 945) runs 1.46 mi in a general east–west direction from LA 308 to LA 3089 in Donaldsonville.

 The V-shaped route heads southeast on Vatican Drive from LA 308, which follows alongside Bayou Lafourche.
 It then turns northeast onto St. Patrick Street and dips underneath the Union Pacific Railroad tracks to its terminus at LA 3089 (Marchand Drive).

 As designated in the 1955 Louisiana Highway renumbering, LA 945 originally comprised three different road segments in and near Donaldsonville.
 By 1958, however, the three hypenated routes were renumbered as one continuous un-hyphenated route with the addition of some local road mileage.